vors/PersistentHistory/README.md

 pshistory: cross-session, incremental history tracking for powershell
 ======================

-Loose all you commands history, because of window close?
-Want lookup history, but some job still work in ps instance?
+Close window and loose all commands history?
 Not anymore.
-Just install this module and you will have same nice cross-session history tracking functionality as you have in bash.
+Just install this module and you will have cross-session history tracking functionality like in bash.
-Designed to works with mutli tabs in powershell_ise.
+Designed to work with mutliply tabs in powershell_ise.

 Install
 ----------------------